Minimize risk, whether you’re buying good, bad or overpriced shares.

 Previous Story: Monkey Business

-Newscasters pretended to intelligently explain reasons for today’s fall.
+Newscasters pretended to intelligently explain reasons for yesterday’s fall.

-“In his version of this parable, and I’m improvising again as I can’t recall it exactly, a village gets a visitor one day, who wants to buy the village monkeys for a silver coin each."
+"Remember the story I told you yesterday,” Isha sighed.
+“About a village getting a visitor one day, who wanted to buy the village monkeys for a silver coin each."

-"Having bought all the monkeys, the buyer proceeds to the neighboring village.
+"Having bought all the monkeys around there, the buyer goes to the neighboring village.
 Later, another visitor arrives in the monkey-less village and is happy to pay double for the monkeys."

-"But there aren't any monkeys left around.
+"But there aren't any more monkeys left around.
 They were all bought by the first buyer.
-So the villagers ask the new buyer to come back next week."
+So, the villagers ask the new buyer to come back next week, and go looking for the first buyer.
+Track him down.
+Offer to buy back their monkeys at cost.
+Buyer refuses to sell without a profit."

-“How do you give half a coin Ma?” asked Josh.
+“How do you pay in half a coin, Ma?” asked Josh.

 “I don’t know," stumbled Isha, then recovered.
 "That was the least of their worries though, as the buyer didn’t sell at that price.
-So they offered him a coin and three quarters.”
+So, they offered him a coin and three quarters per monkey.”

 “You don't know, Ma," Josh said authoritatively.
 "Three-quarters of a coin is worth nothing.
 The shop keeper didn’t sell me a sweet for a full defaced coin I’d found.
 He would most definitely give me nothing for a damaged coin.”